 Pour hot milk over bread crumbs and let stand until cool.
 Beat egg yolks in small bowl until thick and lemon colored, then stir into milk mixture.
 Sift flour, baking powder, and salt together, add to batter mix.
 Stir in melted butter.
 Beat egg whites stiff, then fold gently into batter.
 Bake on hot greased griddle or pan.
 Serve with syrup, honey, or jelly.
 Makes about 40 small pancakes.

 There's nothing better tasting for breakfast or lunch than a stack of hot pancakes.
 Try these tasty topping suggestions with your favorite homemade pancake recipes:

 Drop scones are also known in the U.K. as Scotch Pancakes.
 They are similar to the North American pancake, but they are usually made thicker and a wee bit smaller.

-Her Majesty later enclosed a copy of her Scotch pancake recipe with a handwritten letter to Eisenhower in January 1960.
+Her Majesty later enclosed a copy of her favorite homemade pancake recipe with a handwritten letter to Eisenhower in January 1960.

 4 teacups flour